Using Document Efficiently

 If you create

 Document objects in a tight loop, add an

 @autoreleasepool so objects can be deallocated early.
 If you edit annotations or use the Document Editor, make sure there’s only one document instance where you edit.
 PSPDFKit automatically saves the document, and keeping multiple independent copies of the document around, all of which save to the file, might corrupt the file.

 Document from data in memory using

-DataContainerProvider is not recommended.
+DataContainerProvider isn’t recommended.
 Since iOS is an environment without virtual memory, allocating more memory than is available by loading a large PDF will get your app terminated by iOS.
-Additionally, PSPDFKit is unable to automatically save annotation changes back into the PDF when using data in memory.
+Additionally, PSPDFKit is unable to automatically save annotation changes back into a PDF when using data in memory.
 If you want to use data in memory because of encryption, look into

 AESCryptoDataProvider or a custom implementation of

-DataProviding instead for a way to dynamically decrypt the needed portions of the PDF.
+DataProviding to dynamically decrypt the needed portions of the PDF.